-- 1. The Commission shall work under the political guidance of its President, who shall decide on its internal organisation in order to ensure that it acts consistently, efficiently and on the basis of collective responsibility. - 2.
-The responsibilities incumbent upon the Commission shall be structured and allocated among its Members by its President.
-The President may reshuffle the allocation of those responsibilities during the Commission's term of office. - 3.
-After obtaining the collective approval of the Commission, the President shall appoint Vice-Presidents from among its Members. - 4.
-After obtaining the collective approval of the Commission, the President may request one of its Members to resign.
+1. The Commission shall work under the political guidance of its President, who shall decide on its internal organisation in order to ensure that it acts consistently, efficiently and on the basis of collegiality.

+2. The responsibilities incumbent upon the Commission shall be structured and allocated among its Members by its President.
+The President may reshuffle the allocation of those responsibilities during the Commission's term of office.
+The Members of the Commission shall carry out the duties devolved upon them by the President under his authority.

+3. After obtaining the approval of the College, the President shall appoint Vice-Presidents from among its Members.